georgesoteriou/cloudlog-docker/README.md

 The images will be tagged with the Cloudlog version and available from: [GitHub](https://github.com/g7ufo/cloudlog/pkgs/container/cloudlog).

+## Create new version

+Update username/image in build.sh as needed.
+Run `build.sh <version_number>`.
+This will push an image with both the tag of the version number and 'latest'

 ## Donations

 Please consider either paying for [magicbug to host your cloudlog](https://github.com/magicbug/Cloudlog#want-cloudlog-hosting) or donating [here](https://github.com/magicbug/Cloudlog#patreons--donors).